afids/afids-data/README.md

-2) Step #2: clone our superdataset (afids-data) on your machine `datalad install <link to this repository>` run this where you want the data to live
+2) Step #2: clone our superdataset (afids-data) on your machine `datalad install https://github.com/afids/afids-data.git` run this where you want the data to live

 3) **Step #3: fill in cloned dataset content